TakashiNakagawa/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I drove cafully to on the center lane and about two tracks.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...

+My first step was to use Lelnet. but not good.
+So, I decided to use NVidia Architecture. but it was not also good. then, I use augment the data.

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...